 - multiple copies for classroom use are permitted, if the material is an excerpt and does not infringe on the market place

-- a copy for "scholarship or research" is permitted, if the other factors below are met
+- a copy for "scholarship or research" is permitted, if also sufficiently supported by the other factors below

 2. Consider the nature of the work